Marsden Point Oil Refinery: History

 Oil had been refined on a small scale in New Plymouth since the 1930s.
 Increasing demand for petrol and petroleum related products led the Nash Labour government to begin investigating the possibility of constructing an oil refinery.
 In May 1959 the government announced that a refinery would be built, at a cost of £20 million, with Shell providing 60% of the capital.
-The preferred sites were smaller ports, and in July 1959 a Shell team arrived in Aotearoa to inspect potential sites, including Nelson, Lyttelton, and several areas near Auckland.
+The preferred sites were smaller ports, and in July 1959 a Shell team arrived in New Zealand to inspect potential sites, including Nelson, Lyttelton, and several areas near Auckland.
 Initially the government favoured a site at Matingarahi, on the Firth of Thames, and site tests were carried out in the area in July 1960.
 Marsden Point was investigated as a backup site, but was ultimately chosen due to its better harbour and growing public opposition to the Auckland option. land for the refinery was compulsorily appropriated by the Ministry of Works under public works legislation.

 Tenders for construction were called in October 1961, and construction of the refinery began in 1962.
 A consortium of major oil companies, consisting of B.P., Caltex, Shell, Mobil, and Europa, contributed the initial NZ£10 million budget of the refinery, and a company, the New Zealand Refining Company, was established for the purpose.
 The refinery was officially opened on 30 May 1964, with an initial capacity of 52000 barrels a day.

 In 1972 NZRC proposed a major expansion of the refinery, including the addition of a fluid catalytic cracker, which would double its output.
 While backed by industry minister Brian Talboys, the plans were disrupted by the change of government at the 1972 New Zealand general election.
 While conditional approval was given in 1976, the expansion was not finally approved until after the 1979 oil crisis, at a cost of NZ$350 million.